Eros99Cupdid/Just-Three-Papers/README.md

 TP-OCM (Tri-Planar Orthogonal Complex Mapping) is a novel mathematical and computational architecture for 3D rotation and navigation.
 It replaces computationally expensive traditional methods (like 4x4 rotation matrices and Quaternions) with a simple decomposition into three orthogonal complex planes.

 ✨ Why TP-OCM?
 Because it is 40-60% faster in sequential rotation operations, avoids singularities like Gimbal Lock, and is naturally easier to understand through the "Three Papers" analogy.

-(The rest of the English translation would follow the same structure as above...)